Skira (publisher): Geneva (1949–1973)

 In the 1950s and 1960s Skira became a multinational publisher of quality art books printed in color with very high technical standards.
 Skira published individual books on many areas of art, including histories, contemporary art, and decorative arts, from around the world, as well as large series of art books that were sold throughout Europe and North America.
 In French-speaking counties Skira's books were exclusively distributed by Achille Weber and in the United Kingdom by the art publishing firm and bookshop A. Zwemmer Ltd., which had previously distributed Minotaure in the 1930s.
-The books were distributed in the USA and Canada by The World Publishing Company, Cleveland, Ohio, although for a brief time Editions d'Art Albert Skira had a subsidiary in New York City, Skira International Corporation, led by Henry Field, and Crown Publishers, Inc, New York handled them briefly in the early 1970s.
+The books were distributed in the US and Canada by The World Publishing Company, Cleveland, Ohio, although for a brief time Editions d'Art Albert Skira had a subsidiary in New York City, Skira International Corporation, led by Henry Field, and Crown Publishers, Inc, New York handled them briefly in the early 1970s.

 Editions d'Art Albert Skira book series of the 1950s and 1960s

-With the success of the "Les Trésors de la Peinture Française" (1934-1952) and other series in France, Albert Skira planned and directed the publication of several ambitious series of books for an international market.
+With the success of the "Les Trésors de la Peinture Française" (1934–1952) and other series in France, Albert Skira planned and directed the publication of several ambitious series of books for an international market.
 These series systematically reviewed the art of European and beyond, some through national schools and art movements, others chronologically.
 Time Magazine characterized Skira as a "perfectionist" for his opulent publications made for a high-end market.
 Many of the leading art historians, archaeologists, and intellectuals of the time were commissioned to write the books, providing authoritative text.
 Unlike the majority of art history books up to that time, which if illustrated at all, were illustrated in black and white, Editions d'Art Albert Skira books were profusely illustrated with high quality color reproductions "tipped" into each volume.
 At that time, one of the Skira series "Painting, Color, History", was praised for the "notable achievement" of having all the illustrations in each volume in color, and the "quality of the color and of the paper and typography".
 They were sold in protective, plain cardboard slipcases with glossy illustrated dust jackets.
 The books were well constructed with embossed lettering on cloth or buckram covers, sturdy archival papers, and great attention to details.
 Most volumes in each collection were translated into multiple languages and available in French, English, and Italian editions, and often in German and Spanish "according to the market and the demand of the distributors".